SEI-R-2-22/u1_lesson_VSCode/README.md

   - Discuss common helpful and/or necessary *Extensions* for VS Code

 ## Getting Started
-  - Fork and Clone this Repository
+  - Fork and Clone this Repository into your class directory
-  - Open VS Code (open directly or use the *code* command in Terminal)
+  - Open the repo in VS Code (open directly or use the *code* command in Terminal)
   - Crack knuckles

 ## Lesson Instructions